 2. Walk along the Bow River

-3. Things to do in Calgary City Center :: Stroll on Stephen Avenue Walk
+3. Calgary City Center :: Stroll on Stephen Avenue Walk

 Right in the heart of downtown Calgary is the Stephen Avenue Walk full of restaurants, shopping, and fun!
 You’ll see a combination of locals out for a jaunt or a drink after work and tourists snapping photos of murals (ok, maybe that’s just me).
 There are pubs, bars, and restaurants lining the few blocks of the pedestrian street.